How to use your new ePortfolio - Top Tips

 All users, including doctors in non-training posts and resident doctors who have chosen to finish their training on the 2010 curriculum, have been transferred to a new ePortfolio platform, which is provided by FourteenFish.

-Below are Top Tips which you are encouraged to view to see if your particular query can be answered.
-This is being continually updated.
+Moving to a new platform can be a confusing process.
+Below are some Top Tips which you are encouraged to view to see if your particular query can be answered.
+We are continually updating our advice and guidance.

 Top Tips